navveen67/Temp/README.md

-As a Senior Architect, I agree with your logic.
-In a high-traffic environment, particularly with **GET** requests (which have no body) or **Large File Uploads**, forcing the URL and Body into the same log line causes issues.
+As a Senior Architect, I understand the need for **Granular Forensic Logging**.
+By decoupling the **Response Metadata**, the **Response Payload**, and the **Performance Metrics**, we allow the system to log exactly what is available at each stage of the lifecycle.

-By splitting these into **three granular methods**, you achieve "Progressive Logging."
-If the connection fails *after* the URL is logged but *before* the body is sent, you still have the trace of where the request was going.
+This is especially useful if a connection is severed midway—you might get the performance timing but not a body, or a status code but the body is too large to log.

-### The Standardized "Three-Point" Network Logger
+### The Granular "Five-Point" Network Logger

-We will maintain the `[NETWORK-OUTBOUND]` anchor tag to keep the logs searchable.
+Here is the refined, production-ready utility with dedicated methods for maximum granularity.

 ```java
 @Slf4j